 His daughter counts too.
 Attea is all grown up, Took a Level in Badass, was (provisionally) forgiven for her original betrayal, and is The Heavy.
 So, we add to the list "General Attea, Princess, Scion and Teen Supreme of the deathless Incursion Empire, Highest Commander of the celebrated Calaveras Legion..." and so on.

 Adwaita rules the magical realm of Ledgerdomain with an iron fist.
 I Know Your True Name is in effect, so the Alpha Rune with the true name of magic itself makes him practically a god.
 Recurring villainess Charmcaster sought to free her world from him, actually departed on friendly terms with the heroes, and went back.
 Next time we see Ledgerdomain, it's still under the control of an ironfisted dictator - namely, Charmcaster.
-She gets better, but not before a few people die...like the heroes.
+The next round with her sees a few thousanda few people die...like the heroes.
 They get better, as she realizes sacrificing a world to revive her beloved father was going too far, but she was last seen still in complete control over Ledgerdomain.

 One of Ben's transformations is this.
 Turns out any small part of an Ectonurite contains his consciousness - including the Omnitrix sample.
 Ghostfreak breaks free of the Omnitrix, restores himself, and proves to have been the evil overlord of his own world who sought to be the evil overlord of everything.
 He even manages to take over Vilgax's homeworld... for one episode, anyway, but damn if that wasn't impressive.